-In the central United States, the northern United States, and the most southerly provinces of Canada, you are more likely to see people growing "cool-season" grasses.
-These kinds often grow the most in the moderately cool temperatures of late spring and early fall -- the heat of summer slows them down and can even cause them to go dormant.
-Here are some examples of cool-season types of grass:
+In the central United States, the northern United States, and the most southerly provinces of Canada, you are more likely to see people growing cool-season grasses.
+These types often grow the most in the moderately cool temperatures of late spring and early fall.
+The heat of summer slows them down and can even cause them to go dormant.
+Examples of cool-season types of grass include:

 - Annual ryegrass (Lolium multiflorum)

 - Creeping red fescue (Festuca rubra var. rubra)

 - Perennial ryegrass (Lolium perenne)